Mohamed bin Zayed University of Artificial Intelligence: Academics

 The goal of the university is "producing a new generation of AI leaders and experts".
 According to The Economist, MBZUAI and the King Abdullah University of Science and Technology "have poached star professors from illustrious institutions such as the University of California, Berkeley, and Carnegie Mellon University in Pittsburgh".

 MBZUAI provides undergraduate, master's, and Ph.D. programs in artificial intelligence, computer science, computer vision, machine learning, natural language processing, robotics, and statistics & data science.
 As of 2025 the institution had 84 faculty members and over 200 postdocs and researchers.

 In October 2021, the university launched a 12-week Executive Program for leaders implementing AI in their organizations.
 In March 2022, the university graduated the first class of participants.

 Research

 The university's research program has four pillars: improving services offered by the public and private sectors, enhancing efficiencies and improving productivity in industry and manufacturing, support new and emerging high-value sectors, and optimizing environmental sustainability.
 MBZUAI has a joint AI research program with the Weizmann Institute of Science in Israel.

-MBZUAI has a dedicated research hub on foundation models.
+In May 2025, MBZUAI launched the Institute for Foundation Models (IFM).
 It coordinated the development of Jais, a large language model for Arabic, to be used by the Emirati government for administrative functions.
 Other research hubs include the Center for Integrative Artificial Intelligence, the Metaverse Center, and the Institute of Digital Public Health.
 It also has a business incubator and a joint lab with the Abu Dhabi Digital Authority to support government service initiatives.
+On 3 September 2026, IFM released the K2 Horizon language model family, with six models across orders of magnitude from 375 billion to 0.9 billion parameters.
+It claimed a fully open-source artificial intelligence approach, "with weights, code, training data, and methodology", in contrast to just open weights.
+Artificial Analysis benchmarked its largest model below the leading open weights Chinese LLMs and Korea's Motif 3 model, but above the leading open model from the US, Inkling, and from the EU, Mistral AI's Medium 3.5.